pingcap/docs-cn/dev/reference/tools/data-migration/configure/dm-worker-configuration-file-full.md

 # Represents a MySQL/MariaDB instance or a replication group
 source-id = "mysql-replica-01"

-# server id of slave for binlog replication
+# Server id of slave for binlog replication
 # each instance (master and slave) in replication group should have different server id
 server-id = 101